tildahh/food-demand-forecasting/README.md

 **Sara Orona**
 ![Header](https://github.com/tildahh/food-demand-forecasting/blob/main/images/food-demand-header2.png)
 #### Executive summary
 Forecast order quantity for eight food distribution centers with independent offerings using various Machine Learning models.
 A Neural Network was the best performing model and it identified three critical features that significantly influenced food demand: `center_type_week_count`, `checkout_price`, and `region_week_count`.
-By leveraging these insights, the distribution centers can implement targeted strategies to optimize operations, pricing, and marketing efforts.
+By leveraging these insights, the distribution centers can implement targeted strategies to optimize operations and inventory, pricing, and marketing efforts.
 These data-driven decisions will enhance operational efficiency, meet consumer demand more effectively, and drive overall business growth.

 #### Rationale